 - in the case of an undertaking given under section 9B means the high court or (in Scotland) the court of Session;

 - in any other case has the same meaning as in section 7(2) or 8 (as the case may be).

-Please contact one of our expert director disqualification lawyers now for your consultation.
+Please contact one of our expert disqualification team now for your consultation.
 At Francis Wilks & Jones, we have all the director disqualification experience needed to deal with any type of problem.
-Our knowledge of the Company Director Disqualification Act 1986 is second to none.
+Our knowledge of the disqualification Act is second to none.